Story highlights

 She later said that in such shootings “we must re-examine not just how we prosecute these cases but how investigate them.”

-Stockley and his partner, Brian Bianchi, tried to stop Smith after witnessing a suspected drug transaction in the parking lot of a Church’s Chicken restaurant around midday on December 20, 2011, according to an internal police department report that the St. Louis Post-Dispatch obtained.
+On December 20, 2011, Stockley and his partner, Brian Bianchi, tried to stop Smith after witnessing a suspected drug transaction in a restaurant parking lot, according to a police department report obtained by the Post-Dispatch.

-Bianchi told Stockley he believed Smith was reaching for a weapon, the report said.
-Stockley exited the police SUV, carrying his department-issued handgun, as well as his personal AK-47 pistol, which was against department policy to carry.
+Bianchi told him Smith was reaching for a weapon, the report said.
+Stockley exited the police SUV carrying his department-issued handgun along with his personal AK-47 pistol.
+It was against department policy to carry the latter.

-As Smith tried to speed away, knocking Stockley sideways, the officer fired several shots at the suspect’s vehicle, saying he feared for his life and the safety of others, the report said.
+Smith tried to speed away, knocking Stockley sideways, and the officer fired several shots at the vehicle, saying he feared for his life and the safety of others, the report said.

-Stockley and Bianchi alerted police dispatch that shots had been fired and pursued Smith.
-At some point, the police vehicle crashed into Smith’s Buick in an attempt to avoid hitting a truck, the report said.
+Stockley and Bianchi pursued Smith and at some point, the police vehicle crashed into Smith’s Buick, the report said.

 With Bianchi at the wheel, the officers chased Smith at speeds of more than 80 mph before the crash, according to the criminal complaint.

-Smith was still alive after the crash when the officers approached his car with their weapons drawn.
-Stockley said in the internal report he ordered Smith to show his hands.
-He said he believed the suspect was reaching for a handgun between the center console and the passenger seat.
+Smith was alive after the crash when the officers approached his car with their weapons drawn.
+In the internal report, Stockley said he ordered Smith to show his hands, and believed the suspect was reaching for a handgun between the center console and the passenger seat.

-Stockley then entered Smith’s car “to locate the weapon and render it safe,” the report said.
-He removed the ammunition from the silver revolver, he said in the report.
+Stockley entered Smith’s car “to locate the weapon and render it safe,” and removed the ammunition from the silver revolver, he said in the report.

 Forensic analysis revealed that Stockley’s was the only DNA present on the gun he said belonged to Smith, the criminal complaint said.